SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/regexp_instr.rst

 REGEXP_INSTR
 **************************

-Returns the start position of a regex match. searches a string for a POSIX-style regular expression.
-This function returns the position within the string where the match was located
+The ``REGEXP_INSTR`` function returns the start position of a regex match and searches a string for a POSIX-style regular expression.
+This function returns the position within the string where the match was located.

 See also: :ref:`regexp_count`, :ref:`regexp_substr`.